 3 Facts You Need to Know About the Race to Zero

-2. Alongside 120 countries, it’s the largest ever alliance committed to hitting net zero carbon emissions by 2050.
+2. It’s the largest ever alliance committed to hitting net zero carbon emissions by 2050 at the latest.

 How Did It Start?

-The Race to Zero campaign was launched in June 2020 to drive net zero commitments ahead of the UK government hosting the COP26 summit in November 2021 from Glasgow — the biggest climate summit to take place since the Paris Agreement was signed in 2015.
+The Race to Zero campaign was launched in June 2020 to drive net zero commitments ahead of the COP26 summit in November 2021 in Glasgow, Scotland — then the biggest climate summit to take place since the Paris Agreement was signed in 2015 (although the announcements from world leaders at COP26 failed to live up to the hype).

-Climate activists including Greta Thunberg have previously criticised net zero commitments because of the length of the time-scale involved.
-What use is a promise to deliver change by 2050, the argument goes, if the next decade is the most critical to reduce carbon emissions?
+Climate activists including Greta Thunberg have previously criticized net zero commitments because of the length of the time-scale involved.
+What use is a promise to deliver change by 2050, as campaigners point out, if the next decade is the most critical to reduce carbon emissions?

-That’s why an important aim of the Race to Zero campaign is to halve global emissions by 2030 — to create a tangible short-term objective to force through immediate action now.
+That’s why an important aim of the Race to Zero campaign is to halve global emissions by 2030 — as part of the mission to achieve net zero by 2050 — to create a tangible short-term objective to force through immediate action now.

 How Can Groups Get Involved?